Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 ###### <a name="solution"></a>Solução

 A configuração está incorreta.
-Reinicie a extensão de monitoramento para a VM, conforme descrito em [Configurar a extensão de monitoramento avançado do Azure para SAP][deployment-guide-4.5].
+Reinicie a extensão do Azure para SAP na VM, conforme descrito em [Configurar a extensão do Azure para SAP][deployment-guide-4.5].

 #### <a name="windowslogo_windows-some-azure-performance-counters-are-missing"></a>![Windows][Logo_Windows] Alguns contadores de desempenho do Azure estão ausentes